 Armed Conflicts / International Humanitarian Law / International Human Rights Law / International Courts and Tribunals / International Criminal Court / International Criminal Law / Counter-terrorism / International Refugee Law / Peacekeeping / International Organizations / Peacebuilding / International Criminal Justice / United Nations / Military Occupation / International Migration Law / Reconstruction Policy

-Vincent Chetail is Professor of International Law at the Graduate Institute, Head of the International Law Department and Director of the Global Migration Centre.
+Vincent Chetail is Professor of International Law at the Graduate Institute and Director of the Global Migration Centre.
 He is President of the board of the Geneva Academy and, from 2004 to 2012, was the Geneva Academy’s Research Director.

-He is also Editor in Chief of Refugee Survey Quarterly, Senior Research Associate at the Refugee Law Initiative (University of London), as well as a member of the Academic Network for Legal Studies on Immigration and Asylum in Europe and the General Assembly of the International Institute of Human Rights.
+He is General Editor of the book series Theory and Practice of Public International Law (Martinus Nijhoff, Leiden/Boston) and Organisation internationale et relations internationales (Bruylant, Brussels).
+He is also, among other positions, Senior Research Associate at the Refugee Law Initiative (University of London) and a member of the Academic Network for Legal Studies on Immigration and Asylum in Europe.

 His areas of research relate to refugee and migrant law, humanitarian law and human rights, international criminal law, collective security and peacekeeping.